Tabletop RPG advice for little dragons

 Can I Use a Baseball Bat?

 Sure.
 Just use a quarterstaff and call it a baseball bat.
-That's probably the best way to go about doing this if you want a Harley Quinn-type character.
+That’s probably the best way to do this if you want a Harley Quinn-type character.

 Getting the Most From Your Attacks